downtown-brown/controlled-invariant/README.md

 dependencies.
 You should have an executable named `invariant`.

 ## Changing the system and parameters
+By default, the program is set up to run the inverted pendulum model from our 2024 CDC paper, "Computing Controlled Invariant Sets of Nonlinear Control-Affine Systems".
+The model can be changed by modifying line 15 of `src/invriant.cc`.

 The system models are defined in header files in the `src/models` directory.
 The model must define several parameters and functions.